mzattera/L101-compiler/README.md

   * ``INPUT`` which instructs P101 to stop and ask for an input value, which will be used as the expression value.

-  * Numeric constants (numbers with no leading zeros, with an optional decimal separator and minus sign).
+  * Numeric constants (numbers with no leading zeros, with an optional decimal separator and minus sign, e.g. 1, 2.0, -3.14).
-    Notice storing constants takes up a lot of code space, so typically P101 code requires user to manually enter constants.
+    Notice storing constants takes up a lot of code space, so typically P101 code requires user to manually enter them instead.

   * A variable name.

 More complex expressions can be created by using brackets and the below operators.

-**Notice operators are described in decreasing order of precedence (with unary operators being the one with highest priority).**
+**Operators are described in decreasing order of precedence** (with unary operators being the one with highest priority).

 #### Unary Operators (functions)